intel/llvm/sycl/doc/GlobalObjectsInRuntime.md

 RT can control the beginning and the end of the plugin.
 ![](images/plugin-lifetime.png)

-Each plugin should not create global variables that require non-trivial destructor.
-Pointer variables with heap memory allocation is a good example to be created at the global scope.
-A std::vector object is not. piTearDown will take care of deallocation of these global variables safely.

 ## Low-level runtimes

 Generally, DPC++ runtime has no control over its dependencies.
 Such libraries